Yrahcaz7/The-Septenary-Forest/documentation/upgrades.md

 - `currencyLayer`: **optional**.
 The internal name of the layer that currency is stored in.
 If it's not in a layer (like Points), omit.
 If it's not stored directly in a layer, instead use the next feature.

 - `currencyLocation`: **optional**.
 If your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
-This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`)
+This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`).

-If you want to do something more complicated like upgrades that cost two currencies, or have extra requirements, you can override the purchase system with these. (and you need to use fullDisplay if you don't use "cost")
+If you want to do something more complicated like upgrades that cost two currencies, or have extra requirements, you can override the purchase system with these (and you need to use fullDisplay if you don't use "cost").

-- `canAfford()`: **OVERRIDE**, a function determining if you are able to buy the upgrade.
-(If you also have a cost, it will check both the cost and this function)
+- `canAfford()`: **OVERRIDE**.
+A function determining if you are able to buy the upgrade.
+(If you also have a cost, it will check both the cost and this function.)

-- `pay()`: **OVERRIDE**, a function that reduces your currencies when you buy the upgrade
+- `pay()`: **OVERRIDE**.
+A function that reduces your currencies when you buy the upgrade.